Categories of Sealants

 Solvents are one of the key components within sealants and caulks that are dangerous for occupants and installers.
-Solvents off-gas toxins or volatile organic compounds (VOCs) into the air.
-When inhaled, VOCs can in the short term cause nausea, irritation to the eyes, nose and throat, loss of coordination, fatigue, dizziness, headache, allergic skin reaction and other problems, according to the EPA.
+Solvents off-gas toxicants or volatile organic compounds (VOCs) into the air.
+When inhaled, VOCs can in the short term cause nausea, irritation to the eyes, nose, and throat, loss of coordination, fatigue, dizziness, headache, allergic skin reaction, and other problems, according to the EPA.

 Government regulations and green building initiatives to reduce VOCs have put a spotlight on the issue.
 A key component of sustainable buildings is indoor air quality.
 Manufacturers are moving to reduce the amount of solvent used, but solvent remains in many formulations.

 Despite their comparatively high cost, silicone sealants are used eight out of 10 times in the construction market, in part because their low VOCs enable builders to earn green building credits.

 Another material that carries warnings are the fillers used in sealants and caulks.
 Silica is one of the most common.
 It initially can cause irritation to the eyes and nose but eventually could lead to cancer.